sethdford/investment-performance-platform/README.md

 ## Overview

-The Investment Performance Calculator is a high-performance, scalable system built on AWS serverless architecture.
+The Investment Performance Platform is a high-performance, scalable system built on AWS serverless architecture.
 It provides APIs for managing investment portfolios, items, and transactions, and calculates various performance metrics such as Time-Weighted Return (TWR), Money-Weighted Return (MWR), volatility, Sharpe ratio, and more.

 ## Architecture